Exact dynamics of two holes in two-leg antiferromagnetic ladders: Low-energy eigenstates

 for $d \geq 1$.
 Inserting this into Eq. \eqref{eq.EOM_1h}, we obtain the self-consistency equation

 for $d \geq 1$.
-Here, we have defined $f_1^{(d)}(E) = f_1(E - V_1(d))$ for a yet to be determined $d$-independent function $f_1$.
+Here, we have defined $f_1(E) = f_1^{(d)}(E + V_1(d))$ for a yet to be determined function $f_1$.
+As Eq. \eqref{eq.f_1_self_consistency} is independent of the distance $d$, $f_1(E)$ is as well.
 The self-consistency equation \eqref{eq.f_1_self_consistency} can, finally, be used to find a closed-form expression of $f_1(E)$ in terms of Bessel functions of the first kind, $J_\nu(x)$,

 with $\Omega(E) = - 2E / J_\perp$, similar to the results in Refs. \cite{Nielsen2022_1,Chernyshev1999,Wrzosek2021}.
 Inserting $f_1^{(2)}(E_1) = f_1(E - V_1(2))$ in the equation for $d = 1$ in Eq. \eqref{eq.EOM_1h}, hereby, yields $C^{(1)} = \sqrt{2}t \cdot f_1(E - V_1(1)) C^{(0)}$.
 Inserting this into the equation for $d = 0$ in Eq. \eqref{eq.EOM_1h}, then finally results in the equation for the single-hole energy,